basho/basho_docs/source/languages/en/riak/dev/references/protocol-buffers/fetch-object.md

         optional bytes value = 2;
     }
     ```
-    Notice that both a key and value can be stored or just a key. `RpbPair` messages are also used to attach [[secondary indexes|Using Secondary Indexes]] to objects (in the optional `indexes` field).
+    Notice that both a key and value can be stored or just a key.
+    `RpbPair` messages are also used to attach [[secondary
+    indexes|Using Secondary Indexes]] to objects (in the optional
+    `indexes` field).
-* `deleted` | Whether the object has been deleted (i.e. whether a tombstone for the object has been found under the specified key)
+* `deleted` --- Whether the object has been deleted (i.e. whether a
+  tombstone for the object has been found under the specified key)

 <div class="note">
 <div class="title">Note on missing keys</div>
-Remember: if a key is not stored in Riak, an <tt>RpbGetResp</tt> response
+Remember: if a key is not stored in Riak, an <code>RpbGetResp</code>
-without the <tt>content</tt> and <tt>vclock</tt> fields will be returned.
-This should be mapped to whatever convention the client language uses to return not found.
-The Erlang client, for example, returns the atom <tt>{error, notfound}</tt>.
+response without the <code>content</code> and <code>vclock</code> fields
+will be returned.
+This should be mapped to whatever convention the
+client language uses to return not found.
+The Erlang client, for
+example, returns the atom <code>{error, notfound}</code>.
 </div>

 ## Example